foxbunny/duckweed-tasks/README.md

 - [ ] Write tests for everything in the `src/runtime`
 - [ ] Write a more fully-featured app

+## Not strictly functional

+This experiement is not intended to adhere to functional programming paradigm.
+(After all, there's Elm for that.)
+Instead, it is solely concerned with bringing the gist of the Elm architecture to TypeScript.
+You will see things that are an anti-pattern in functional programming, such as try-catch and generators.

 ## Special mentions

 The following features deserve a special mention.